-- 1. Deploying the VM template: this creates a new unconfigured instance of a generic Management Node VM. - The process for deploying the template in a VMware hypervisor environment is described below. - Instructions are provided for using either the vSphere desktop client or the vSphere web client. - Running the installation wizard: after deploying the Management Node template, the installation wizard allows you to enter the basic configuration details for your Management Node VM.
+- 1. Deploying the VM template: this creates a new unconfigured instance of a generic Management Node VM.
+The process for deploying the template in a VMware hypervisor environment is described below. - 2.
+Running the installation wizard: after deploying the Management Node template, the installation wizard allows you to enter the basic configuration details for your Management Node VM.